 The protesters in Durham tore down a statue and should be punished accordingly, but that doesn’t make them, or their cause, wrong.
 When Nazis and KKK members are unabashedly marching in the streets to support a Confederate monument and an innocent protester standing up to their hate is mowed down, there should be no question as to which side is in the right.
 They may have broken the law and others may very well follow them, but the cause of ridding our cities of these symbols of white supremacy is a just one.

-This summer, Kate and I visited the Civil Rights Memorial Center in Montgomery, Alabama.
-We watched the video and explored the exhibits regarding the stories of some of the men and women who lost their lives in the quest for equal rights for all Americans.
+This summer, I visited the Civil Rights Memorial Center in Montgomery, Alabama.
+I watched the video and explored the exhibits regarding the stories of some of the men and women who lost their lives in the quest for equal rights for all Americans.
 It was a deeply moving experience which was concluded with a visit to the Civil Rights Memorial.
 I was struck with how many average white Americans during the 1950’s and 60’s era saw those engaged in the civil rights marches and events as “criminals” and ” law breakers”.
 By rebelling against racists practices, these individuals broke the law time and time again.
 They may have been on the wrong side of the law, but they were on the right side of history.

 For those of you who may not have been aware of or were confused about the reasons why Confederate memorials were being removed from government properties, I hope this post has been helpful.
 When I concluded my tour today, the visitors informed me that, while they already supported the removal of the memorials due to Nazis and the KKK being in favor of keeping them, learning the history behind the creation of these public memorials had given then the insight they needed to strengthened their view.